top of page

 • CMC (Carboxymethyl Cellulose): 1%

-Coloring oxides can be added to this base glaze to achieve different background colors, but never exceed 5% of the total glaze weight.
+Coloring oxides can be added to this base glaze to achieve different background colours, but never exceed 5% of the total glaze weight.
 Keeping the coloring oxides low helps maintain a clear background that makes the crystals stand out sharply.

 Firing Techniques for Crystal Growth